-We were a joint family; my granddad, grandmother, father, mother, and we three children; two brothers and me.
+We were a joint family; my granddad, grandmother, father, mother, and three children; two brothers and me.
 I was the youngest of all three.
 Our house was the biggest in the village.
 My grandfather was a farmer, with enough agricultural land, where organic vegetables were grown.
 He had also fruit trees of plum, citrus fruits, watermelon, grapes and many other trees in his garden, which were all full grown.
 So we were surrounded by life, which was green, beautiful and so serene.

 The best part was its nearness to the River Kosi.
-We would wake to the sound of the gushing river, chirping birds, and cuckoo of our hen.
-My grandfather would only call our names once exactly at 4, and we would all jump off from our bed even before the sun has even risen.
+We would wake to the sound of the gushing river, chirping birds, and the cuckoo of our hen.
+My grandfather would only call our names once exactly at 4, and we would all jump off our bed even before the sun has even risen.

 One by one we would go out, in an open lobby to fill our bucket from a hand pump, which was our sole property to shower and freshen up.
 We would then move with our father to our terraced fields.
 Sun would start spreading its rays.
 We would hop and run through these golden routes, which was a nostalgic experience.

-After a few hours in the fields, we would get back to have breakfast which constitutes Baadi, Bhatt ki Churkani etc. That would be the best and healthy diet we would all cherish, and then off to school.
+After a few hours in the fields, we would get back to have breakfast which constitutes Baadi, Bhatt ki Churkani etc. That would be the best and most healthy diet we would all cherish, and then off to school.